 Price

-At $380, the Palisade demands serious investment and is aimed at hikers who have already committed to quilts and want the absolute best.
+At $419 to start, the Sawatch demands serious investment and is aimed at hikers who have already committed to quilts and want the absolute best.
 This is not a first quilt.
 It is the quilt you upgrade to after learning what you value in a sleep system.
-Katabatic builds to order in their Colorado facility with a lead time similar to Enlightened Equipment.
-For those who need the warmest, lightest, most draft-free quilt available, the Palisade 15 has no equal.
-Pair it with a high R-value pad — see our <Link href='/guides/sleeping-pad-r-value-guide' className='text-amber-400 hover:text-amber-300 underline underline-offset-2'>sleeping pad R-value guide</Link> for recommendations.
+Katabatic is a cottage maker that builds to order in their Colorado facility, so expect a lead time and plan ahead.
+For those who want one of the warmest, lightest, most draft-sealed quilts available, the Sawatch 15 belongs on the short list.
+Pair it with a high R-value pad — see our sleeping pad R-value guide for recommendations.

 Pros